DhairyaKachhia/Flight-booking-app--SkyLink/docs/Architecture__iteration 2_.md

 **Seat Select**
 - After a user has chosen the flight and entered the passenger information, the app will bring the user to the seat selection page.
 The user can view seats and make selections based on preference.
 (Includes inbound activity and outbound activity)

-**User_info**
+**User Auth**
-- The display asks travellers to fill in the information needed for flight booking.
+- Users can fill in the information needed for flight booking.
 It also enables users to create and manage accounts.

 **Session**
 - We use sessions to get different information when the app runs and store temporary data.